DOH reports 5,343 new cases of COVID-19 virus in Pennsylvania

-HARRISBURG, PA -- The latest COVID-19 numbers are being released by the Department of Health who say there are 5,343 new cases of the virus in Pennsylvania.
+HARRISBURG, Pa. -- The latest COVID-19 numbers in Pennsylvania were released by the Department of Health on Saturday.

 As of 11:59 p.m., Friday, April 2, there were 40 new deaths identified by the Pennsylvania death registry, for a total of 25,188 deaths attributed to COVID-19.